 Each imagery provider makes different commitments to data quality, acquisition timelines, data usage rights, and support.
 For largescale projects, it’s critical to select a vendor that best aligns with your needs — for example, the licensing rights to extract analytics from the data via machine learning algorithms or commitments to an acquisition schedule.

 The delivery method you choose affects how you obtain, manage, use and share images.
 It also affects cost, IT infrastructure, and crucial security access.

 In conclusion, focusing on these key areas will help you establish expectations as your begin your search and ultimately boost results for your project.
-As you evaluate various data sources, don’t forget to step back and look at the big picture; other factors should be considered in the decision-making process, such as different capture methods and traits of a good data provider.
+As you evaluate various data providers, be sure to take a look at the big picture to consider additional factors in the decision-making process, such as different capture methods and traits of a good data provider.
 Download our eBook to learn more about how to select the right geospatial imagery for the job.